jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-12.md

-+++
+---
+heading: Chapter 9
-title=  "The English Courts of Justice"
+title: "The English Courts of Justice"
-# heading=  "Chapter 12 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 1"
-date=  2015-09-19
+date: 2015-09-10
-author=  "Adam Smith"
+author: "Adam Smith"
+icon: /icons/smith.png
-image=  "/covers/lectures.jpg"
+image: "/covers/lectures.jpg"
-description=  "English courts were created based on the speed of resolution and then the nature of the cases" linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-11" linkbtext=  "Chapter 11" linkf=  "/research/smith/jurisprudence/part-1/section-1/chapter-13" linkftext=  "Chapter 13"
+description: "English courts were created based on the speed of resolution and then the nature of the cases"
-+++
+---

 In England and Europe after the feudal law was introduced, governance was done in the same way as a baron in his jurisdiction.
 The baron was a steward who managed all affairs in his lord's county.